bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

+    thinking about apps as we build them, what we want to see and how we want to see it

 - [ ] Describe state.

+    it determines how the component will render and behave

 - [ ] Describe props.

+    they are arguments passed as HTML attributes

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    any changes that happen after rendering and they are sync via a variable

 ## Project Set Up